Home Initiative

 Pros

 • Hybrids consume much less petrol and have lower CO2 emissions than conventional petrol-driven cars, and are competitive with the best small diesel cars.
-The saving in fuel consumption is due to the petrol engine being able to run at a constant, optimal speed when charging the batteries, together with other measures such as recovering some of the energy otherwise lost when braking or slowing down to charge the batteries (regenerative braking, see below), turning off the engine when not moving (stop-start, see below), improved aerodynamics, low rolling-resistance tyres, etc.
+The saving in fuel consumption is due to the petrol engine being able to run at a constant, optimal speed when charging the batteries, together with careful attention to other measures such as recovering some of the energy otherwise lost when braking or slowing down to charge the batteries (regenerative braking), turning off the engine when not moving (stop-start), improved aerodynamics, low rolling-resistance tyres, etc.

-• The hybrids currently available are at their best in stop-start city driving (usually the most polluted areas) – especially those that can run on the electric motor alone, which emit no greenhouse gas and other pollution.
+• The hybrids currently available are at their best in stop-start city driving (usually the most polluted areas) – especially plug-in hybrids that can run for reasonable distances on the electric motor alone, thus emitting no greenhouse gases and other pollution.

 Cons

-• Fuel consumption gains are limited by using petrol rather than diesel engines, together with automatic gearboxes (the Honda CR-Z is the only hybrid on sale with a manual gearbox).
+• Fuel consumption gains are limited by using petrol rather than diesel engines, together with automatic gearboxes (the Honda CR-Z is a rare example of a hybrid with a manual gearbox; it is no longer sold in the UK).

-• Fuel consumption at higher speeds, notably for motorway-style driving, can be disappointing.
+• Fuel consumption at higher speeds, and especially for motorway-style driving, can be disappointing.

-• Hybrid versions of cars not originally purpose-designed as hybrids (e.g. Toyota Auris) tend to have very limited luggage space in order to accommodate the batteries.
+• Hybrid versions of cars not originally designed as hybrids tend to have very limited luggage space in order to accommodate the batteries.

 • Large hybrids (4x4s, people carriers and other large and luxurious cars) are no better for consumption and emissions than a medium-size conventional petrol car.